pdfshift/docs.pdfshift.io/source/includes/_convert.md

 sandbox | false | Will generates documents that doesn't count in the credits.
 The generated document will come with a watermark. encode | false | Will return the generated PDF in Base64 encoded format, instead of raw. timeout |  null | If provided, will kill the page loading at a specified time without stopping with a TimeoutError.
-Value in seconds landscape | false | Will set the view in landscape mode instead of portrait css | null | Will append this CSS styles to the document before saving it.
+Value in seconds wait_for | null | Name of a function available globally.
+When present, PDFShift will wait for this function to return a truthy value (true, 1, a string, etc) or up to 30 seconds, then proceed to the conversion. landscape | false | Will set the view in landscape mode instead of portrait css | null | Will append this CSS styles to the document before saving it.
 Can be an URL or a String of CSS rules. javascript | null | Will execute the given Javascript before saving the document.
 Can be an URL or a String of JS code.